An open letter to the graduating class of 2021

 There is some debate over how much ordinary German citizens knew about the atrocities being committed in Hitler’s camps.
 And at what stages they became aware of it.
-But in any case, historians believe it is almost certain that in the beginning they knew less than they did later, as the agenda was developed and advanced.
+But in any case, historians believe it is almost certain that in the beginning they knew less than they did later, as the agenda was developed and promoted and advanced.

-When things happen in a way that is hidden from us,- what I am asking you to do, is to remember that they are hidden for a reason!
+My point here in bringing this up, is that when things happen in a way that is hidden from us,- what I am asking you to do, is to remember that they are hidden for a reason!